 On January 7, 2021, Capstone acquired the 4.10 MW Napier Wind Facility, the 8.20 MW Springwood Wind Facility, the 10.25 MW Sumac Ridge Wind Facility and the 6.15 MW Whittington Wind Facility from wpd europe GmbH.
 The Napier Wind Facility is located in the municipality of Adelaide Metcalfe in Ontario and operates under a power purchase agreement that expires in 2034.
-The Springwood Wind Facility is located in the Township of Centre Wellington in Ontario and operates under a power purchase agreement that expires in 2034.
-The Sumac Ridge Wind Facility is located in the City of Kawartha Lakes in Ontario and operates under a power purchase agreement that expires in 2036.
+The Springwood Wind Facility is located in the Township of Centre Wellington in Ontario and operates under a power purchase agreement that expires under a power purchase agreement that expires in 2034.
+The Springwood Wind Facility is located in the City of Kawartha Lakes in Ontario and operates under a power purchase agreement that expires in 2036.
 The Whittington Facility is located in the Township of Amaranth in Ontario and operates under a power purchase agreement that expires in 2034.